 The ADA (Aqua Design Amano) line of liquid fertilizers are designed to be used in tandem with its rich substrate system, ADA aquasoil.
 The liquid dosing part is much leaner because the substrate contributes so much weight, nutrient-wise.
 Fish load can also contribute significantly to the nutrient load of a planted tank.
 For lean dosing systems, dosing must be done regularly to prevent nutrients from bottoming out completely.

-The table below compares the EI approach with the ADA approach:
+The table below compares the EI approach with the ADA1 approach:

 |NUTRIENT (weekly dosage)ppm*||EI||ADA|

 *parts per million, which is the same as mg/L